 Furthermore, the landing page should be well designed in a way that is simple, yet professional and easy for the user to navigate.

-4. Optimize Your Landing Pages for Mobile
+4. Optimise Your Landing Pages for Mobile

 According to Wordstream, 61% of smartphone owners perform searches from their device every single day.
 So, if you don’t optimise your landing page for mobile, you could be missing a huge number of potential leads.